What is Tees Valley?

 What is the Combined Authority’s commitment to increasing equality and diversity among its members?

-The Combined Authority strives to ensure that equality and diversity considerations are embedded into all of our decisions.
-In terms of representation, the Cabinet recently agreed to work towards appointing more women on the LEP – with the aim of achieving 50% female representation by 2020.
+The Combined Authority strives to ensure equality and diversity considerations are embedded into all of our decisions.
+The Cabinet has publicly committed agreed to appointing more women on the LEP with the aim of achieving 50% female representation by 2020.
 Although the Covid-19 outbreak delayed our recruitment process we remain committed to achieving this goal at the earliest opportunity.